How to Make the Wellbeing of Your Salon Team A Priority

-For HJ’s Stress-Busting Week, we unearth a discussion with Business consultant Liz McKeon on the importance of creating a positive work culture for your staff as a means of reducing stress and increasing wellbeing in the salon:
+For HJ’s Mental Health Awareness Week, we speak to business consultant Liz McKeon on the importance of creating a positive work culture for your salon team to reduce stress and increase wellbeing in your salon.

 Why worry about stress and burnout?